-Independent students may receive a higher amount of unsubsidized loan.
-Independent freshmen and sophomores may be eligible for up to \$4000 in additional loan funds; juniors and seniors \$5,000. (please refer to the FAFSA form for criteria for independency)
+Independent undergraduate students may receive a higher amount of unsubsidized loan.
+Freshmen and sophomores may be eligible for up to \$4000 in additional unsubsidized while juniors and seniors may be eligible for up to \$5,000 in additional unsubsidized.
+(Please refer to the FAFSA form for criteria for independency)